iosifv/casa4/README.md

 - [ ] Create a full CI/CD Pipeline using Github Actions
 - [ ] Easily update website content with online editors like [Prose](https://prose.io/)
 - [ ] Create a production and a staging environment
+- [ ] Add actual content on the site

 ## Todo
 - [ ] - move bucket to eu-west-2